After the Funeral: Themes

 Unlike in Taken at the Flood, in which there is a strong sense of post-war English society re-forming along the lines of the "status quo ante", After the Funeral is deeply pessimistic about the social impact of war.
 A pier on a postcard has been bombed and not yet rebuilt, which fact is pivotal to the plot.
 Richard Abernethie is devastated that his only son died abruptly from polio, an epidemic of that time.
 The son was fit, healthy, about to marry, and then gone.
 Richard sees no other single heir worthy of succeeding to his estate entire.
 The Abernethie drive and talent for business are found in his niece Susan, but he cannot consider her as sole heir because she is female.
 Rather, he reacts to her by being disappointed in her husband.
 Not finding any one person to take over his fortune and business, he divides the money among family members who seem likely to waste it on gambling and theatrical ventures.

 One person he valued was his sister-in-law, now widowed by the war.
-She had a child in a war time affair.
-She never told Richard of the child, aware of his Victorian views, telling others she has a nephew she helps.
+She had a child in a war time affair, but never told Richard, aware of his Victorian views, telling others he is her nephew.
 She is grateful for his kindness in including her in his will, as she can now raise her son on faraway Cyprus with a proper education.
-The child is loved, but his mother feels he cannot be accepted in post war England.
+The child is loved, but his mother feels he cannot be accepted in post-war England.
 The last name chosen for Cora's husband, the much disliked painter with some claim to being French, is Lansquenet.
 It is unusual as a last name, as mentioned in the story.
-The word is the name of a card game, and it is the term for the German mercenary foot soldier with a lance or lancer of the 15th and 16th centuries, who may have played that card game.
+The word is the name of a card game and is the term for the German mercenary foot soldier with a lance or lancer of the 15th and 16th centuries, who may have played that card game.

 Food rationing in England came to an end in the year of publication, but its effect is still felt in the egg shortages that are mentioned in the novel.
-Throughout, there is a strong sense of the hardships of the post-war period, including the conniving Miss Gilchrist's heartache at losing her cherished teashop due to food shortages, and being forced into a life of dependence, in which she is regarded as little more than a servant.
+Throughout, there is a strong sense of the hardships of the post-war period, including the conniving Miss Gilchrist's heartache at losing her cherished teashop due to food shortages and being forced into a life of dependence, in which she is regarded as little more than a servant.
 There are also comments on the increased burden of taxation associated with Clement Attlee's government.